sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 #### I have “Preserve links” enabled, and when I paste into Word, it ends up with the “Times New Roman” font instead of the existing font {#word-bug}

-This is a bug in Word.
-Please upvote [this report](https://feedbackportal.microsoft.com/feedback/idea/614f1602-cdd8-ec11-a81b-000d3a03dba2).
+This is a bug in Word. ~~Please upvote [this report](https://feedbackportal.microsoft.com/feedback/idea/614f1602-cdd8-ec11-a81b-000d3a03dba2).~~ (Update: They removed the bug report and blocked me there 🤷‍♂️)

 As a workaround, you can either disable the “Preserve links” setting or use “Paste and Match Formatting” in the “Edit” menu in Word.